Ryanair Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 Ryanair Chase Trainer Statistics

-The leading trainer in the Ryanair Chase over the last 20 renewals is W P Mullins who has won the race five times with those five winners coming from Vautour (2016), Un De Sceaux (2017), Min (2020) and Allaho (2021 & 2022).
-Other trainers who have recorded multiple wins in the Ryanair Chase are Paul Nicholls (3 wins), Nicky Henderson (2 wins), Henry De Bromhead (2 wins), Jonjo O'Neill (2 wins) and David Pipe (2 wins).
+The leading trainer in the Ryanair Chase over the last 20 renewals is W P Mullins, who has won the race six times, with those six winners coming from Vautour (2016), Un De Sceaux (2017), Min (2020), Allaho (2021 & 2022) and Fact To File (2025).
+Other trainers who have recorded multiple wins in the Ryanair Chase are Nicky Henderson (2 wins) and Henry De Bromhead (2 wins).

-Here are some of the top Ryanair Chase trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are the Ryanair Chase trainer statistics over the last 20 renewals for trainers who have entries in the 2026 renewal; those not listed have not had a runner.
+(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 TrainerR-W-PWinEW